03difoha/AppsFromScratch/sessions/05/README.md

 ```

 > Add as many `input` elements as you need.
 You'll find some examples of common input types in the Thimble HTML code.

-# Displaying data

-Once you've created your own database and *pushed* data to it, you'll need to customise the code you already have to display your new data.

 ### Remix your project